ForestAdmin/agent-nodejs/docs/getting-started/install/README.md

 {% hint style="info" %}

 The installation process will ask for your application endpoint.
 This endpoint must be correctly filled in order to onboard and to make the authentication process to work as expected.
-If you choose to make the agent run as Standalone process, fill this endpoint with then endpoint you would like your agent to run on (http://localhost:3000 by default).

-Also make sure that the port provided to `mountAsStandaloneServer` matches this endpoint.
+If you choose to make the agent run as Standalone process, fill it with the endpoint you would like your agent to run on (http://localhost:3000 by default) and make sure that the port provided to `mountAsStandaloneServer` matches (3000).

 {% endhint %}